grexie/libhoney/README.md

 [Downloads](https://honey-builds.spotifycdn.com/index.html) page.
 Binary
 distributions are stand-alone and do not require the download of Honeycomb or Chromium source code.
-Symbol files for debugging binary distributions of libhoneycomb can also be downloaded from the above links.
+Symbol files for debugging binary distributions of libhoney can also be downloaded from the above links.

 # Source Distributions